Nationwide Children's Urgent Care

 Our urgent care centers are just as important to parents as they are to kids.
 Because when kids get sick or hurt, parents need peace of mind.

 Always call your child’s primary care provider first.
-But if your child needs urgent care, know that we’ve got you covered.
+But if your child is under the age of 21 and needs urgent care, know that we’ve got you covered.
 With seven convenient locations, Nationwide Children’s Urgent Care Centers provide expert, pediatric care when and where you need it most.
 Close to your home.

 Always call 911 if you think your child is experiencing a medical emergency or life-threatening condition.
 If you think someone is poisoned, call the Central Ohio Poison Center at 1-800-222-1222.